thomasmitchell/cf-http-payload-tester/README.md

 The app also listen on the `/pull` endpoint for get requests.
 This will send the configured payload back as a response to that request.

+If you want to generate random payloads for a check, you can use the `/gencheck/{route}/{bytes}` endpoint, where {route} is the desired target to send to, and {bytes} is the number of bytes to generate for the sent body.
+The generated body is pseudo-random.
+Otherwise, it acts the same as the standard check endpoint.